kilowhat/kilowhat.net/_extensions/wordpress.md

 *This setting is auto-filled when you configure the extension via the wizard.*

 The domain entered here will be used to clear Flarum login cookies set by WordPress.

-The value must match with the corresponding setting in the WordPress plugin.
+Before version 2.0, the value set here must match with the corresponding setting in the WordPress plugin.
+Since version 2.0, only the value set on the Flarum side is used.

 See the documentation for the WordPress plugin for how to choose the value.

+### Iframe Redirect Delay

+*Since version 2.0*

+This setting is only used when using "Hidden Iframe" login mechanism.

+How long after the initial Flarum page load the extension will still attempt a login and page refresh without user interaction.
+If it takes longer than this value to get an answer from WordPress, the user will simply get a suggestion to login and refresh.

+Set to zero to always suggest login to the user instead of automatically refreshing.

 ### WordPress login path